paulross/svfsc/docs/Sphinx/source/tech_notes.rst

 The Effect of Simulated Network Bandwidth
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Here is the result of different bandwidths for a network latency of 10 ms.
+Here is the result of different bandwidths for a network latency (each way) of 10 ms.

 .. image:: ../../plots/images/py_sim_greedy_bandwidth.png